 A somewhat close second, and much higher than the next two.
 Lots of aggressive cards but they are high-powered enough to make competitive decks.
 Plus you can also make midrange red decks when combined with blue or green to make use of the good-rate creatures and removal.

-The cards aren’t great and there is no real way to play it non-aggressively unless you are mono color splashing white, since the cards aren’t good enough to justify splashing in a two-color deck.
+The cards aren’t great and there is no real way to play it non-aggressively unless you are mono color splashing white, since the cards aren’t good enough to justify splashing in a 2-color deck.

 The aggressive cards are ok, but mostly pretty low power.
 The only times white seems to be good are if you get good gold cards or it is very open and you can draft the high power fliers plus some synergy.

 Fundamentals don’t mean shit if your cards are all bad.